EMT WORK-TRAINING

 To be considered for admission, students must meet the following requirements:

-• No medical experience required
+• No medical experience is required.

-• Must be committed to working full-time for EMT licensure
+• Must be committed to working full-time for EMT licensure.

-• 18 years or older by the start of class
+• 18 years or older by the start of class.

-• High school diploma or GED
+• High school diploma or GED.

-• Valid driver’s license along with an acceptable driving record
+• Valid driver’s license along with an acceptable driving record.

-• Submit a current vaccination record
+• Submit a current vaccination record.

 • Be willing to obtain the required vaccines during the onboarding process.

-• Pass a drug screen and background check
+• Pass a drug screen and background check.

 • Students must sign an employment contract with Emergent Health Partners, committing to two years of full-time employment.